mimoduo/Stamp/README.md

 #Stamp

 Stamp is library for automating the email template workflow using Jade and Gulp in unison.
-Jade provides a templating system.
-Gulp provides

 ##Features